 He fascinated her.
 The first time she saw him she went online and found everything she could about Vikings.
 There was plenty in Earth’s history but very little about the alien Varangians.
 They hadn’t denied being connected to Earth’s Vikings but hadn’t confirmed it either.
 There were no explanations.
 If she went away with them maybe she’d finally find out.
 Maybe she’d discover what it was that drew her to one in particular.

 There’d been another death that night too, Marie, her best friend Verity’s mother.
 That had been a bigger blow.
-Verity and her little girl were outside the compound for a few days.
-Jolie wouldn’t get to say good bye.
-That regret mingled with anxiety and expectation.
+Verity and her little girl were outside the compound for a few days so Jolie wouldn’t get to say good bye.
+That regret mingled with anxiety and anticipation.
 She was being given to Stone to settle a debt.
-She should hate that, but a part of her knew this was the escape she’d been waiting for.
+She should hate that, but a part of her knew this was the escape she’d been yearning for.

 Her father rose and walked over to join her.
-For a moment she thought he might reach out for her, maybe had changed his mind.
-One look at his eyes disabused her of that notion.
+For a moment she thought he might reach out for her, had maybe changed his mind, but one look at his eyes disabused her of that notion.
 There was a bitterness she’d never seen before.
 His voice was heavy with it when he spoke.